-Q CELLS is one of the world’s largest solar panel manufacturers, and is headquartered in Seoul, South Korea and Thalheim, Germany.
-Thanks to an appealing combination of low prices and high quality, it’s also an increasingly popular choice for solar shoppers comparing their options on the EnergySage Solar Marketplace.
+Q CELLS is one of the world’s largest solar panel manufacturers, and is headquartered in Germany.
+Q CELLS has a number of different product lines in the Q.PEAK DUO series: from the G5 up through the G7, and including a number of sleek, all-black panel options.
+The combination of aesthetically pleasing and high performing panels at a low cost has made Q CELLS an increasingly popular choice for solar shoppers comparing their options on the EnergySage Solar Marketplace.

 NOTE: As of early 2020, Hanwha Q CELLS has rebranded to Q CELLS.
 We’ve updated this article to reflect their new branding.